 But if you’re responsible and have excellent credit, there are amazing deals you can take advantage of that offer 0% APR for extended periods of time.

-The obvious downside here is if you don’t pay it back in full, you are then subject to costly finance charges.
+The obvious downside here is if you don’t pay it back in full during the promo period, you are then subject to costly finance charges.

 Credit card APRs are typically in the high teens or 20%+ range, so clearly if you aren’t getting promotional APR, the cost of credit is terrible.